Namoshek/azure-devops-project-scaffolder/docs/template_authoring.md

 - Omitting `when` always excludes the file.

 > **Tip:** Use `{{#if}}` blocks inside files for inline optional content, and `exclude` for entirely optional files.

----

-## Tips for Template Authors

-1. **Use globally unique GUIDs** for the `id` field.
-Generate one at [uuidgenerator.net](https://www.uuidgenerator.net/) and never reuse it across templates.
-2. **Validate with Code Search** — after adding your `project-template.yml`, open the Project Scaffolding page and confirm your template appears.
-If it doesn't, check the browser console for parse errors.
-3. **Test non-destructive re-runs** — scaffold the same template twice.
-All repos with commits should appear as "skipped" on the second run.
-4. **Keep `sourcePath` relative** — e.g. `templates/backend`, not `/templates/backend`.
-5. **Binary files** — any file with a non-text extension (`.png`, `.zip`, `.dll`, etc.) is copied using base64 encoding.
-No Handlebars processing is applied.